victorcezeh/data-engineering-final-semester-portfolio/postgres_docker_init/README.md

 ## Project Description

-In this assessment, you will create a Postgres server leveraging Docker and Docker Compose.
-The goal is to test your ability to successfully set up, load data, and interact with Postgres from Python.
+In this project, I demonstrated my ability to set up a Postgres server leveraging Docker and Docker Compose.
+The objective was to test my skills in setting up, loading data, and interacting with Postgres from Python.

 ### Features